inbravo/travel/september-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191002_152246.jpg)

 *	The dhaba owner discouraged me to go further.
 I laughed and offered him a ride to Kullu
-*	The next stop was Rohtang Pass, which is another high altitude pass
+*	The next stop is Rohtang Pass, which is another high altitude pass
-*	It was very cold there, was barely able to click a picture, because its getting dark and i plan to pass Manali today
+*	It was very cold at Rohtang, was barely able to click a picture, because its getting dark and i plan to pass Manali today

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191002_193113.jpg)

+*	Passed Rohtang and its notorious fog which is really dangerous, when its dark and you on motorcycle
+*	Reached Manali by 8 PM, took a pause at a small shop and devoured noodles, which i generally avoid
+*	I am thinking about riding as much as i can so that tomorrows ride can be shorter
+*	After riding for almost 2 hours, arrived at the outskirts of Kullu and found a decent hotel
+*	Realized that my entire ride today was around 14 hours and i have passed worlds most treacherous route
+*	With a peaceful heart, i went into a small session of meditation before a good night sleep